swapsCAPS/esp32-woohoo/README.md

 ## ESP32 WiFi woes
 My router does not play nice with ESP32's it seems.
 Using my phone's hotspot, connecting to the internet and getting a time from NTP works fine.
-I **am** gettign an IP address, so I know the credentials are correct.
+I **am** getting an IP address, so I know the credentials are correct.
 But it seems I can't reach the internet, and get disconnected fairly quickly after connecting.
 I fiddled with the security settings and changed from WPA2 + WPA3 to WPA + WPA2 and all of a sudden the ESP32 connected fine.
 Yay!
 Wanting to be thorough, I tried using WPA2 + WPA3 mode again to see if I could reproduce my issue.
 But no!
 For some weird reason it just keeps connecting now.
 Needs some more testing.
 I'll be testing a deep sleep script that sleeps for 10 minutes, then when it wakes up, gets the time and logs if it succeeded or failed to `Serial`.
 According to some sources you need to disconnect wifi before deep sleep.
 I have not been able to reproduce consistent failures by _not_ disconnecting though, so I'll test without that first.
 Seems that I successfully got ntp time every 10 minutes.
 Trying with WPA2 + WPA3 for a couple of cycles.
 Something weird is going on with my router.
 I should try turning it off and on again and/or doing a hard reset.
 Could it be there is some weird stateful thing going on?
 **Update:** After tweaking WPA settings back and forth, something in the modem appears to have been nudged.
 I'm getting consistently connected now, and can not reproduce my issue...
 I have not touched anything else, I should have probably just reset my modem, before diving into the software side of things.
+**Update 2:** WPA setting does not appear to persist properly, and it appears I have been using WPA + WPA2 this whole time...
+Come h4ck me!

 ## Battery life
 Experimenting with two devices with their jumper wire cut.
 Leaving one as is.
 Will turn them on at the same time. and see how long each will last.
+**Update** I've left two devices side by side, in an attempt to minimize the WiFi interference component of the measurement.
+Weirdly, after 24 hours the one with its jumper cut is reporting a lower battery level than the one without the jumper cut.
+It's probably still just too early to say, on top of that, there are a lot of other variables that could influence the reading.

 ## Devices
 Battery powered ESP32 + BME280 modules.